fsdsabel/SQLinq/README.md

 This allows for easy generation of ad-hoc SQL code using strongly typed LINQ code in .NET in a similar fashion to writing queries with Entity Framework.
 However, SQLinq is NOT an ORM.
 SQLinq is a library for generating ad-hoc, strongly typed SQL code at runtime.
 The generated SQL code can then be executed against a SQL database using either ADO.NET directly, or with Dapper.NET using the SQLinq Dapper nuget package.
 One of the benefits of SQLinq is that you can write ad-hoc SQL code at runtime that isn't just strongly typed, but benefits from compile time validation as well.

+## Fork

+This fork ported SQLinq to .NET Standard 1.3.

 ## Nuget Package

+**Attention!** This repository has no official Nuget Package so you need to build this yourself!
+This needs Visual Studio 2017.

 [![Install SQLinq via Nuget](http://sqlinq.codeplex.com/Download?ProjectName=sqlinq&DownloadId=357830 "Install SQLinq via Nuget")](http://nuget.org/packages/sqlinq)
 [http://nuget.org/packages/sqlinq](http://nuget.org/packages/sqlinq)